ArunKrChannappa/Operation-Instruction-Manual/General Instructions.md

    -	Test loop will appear after each test respectively.
 To export the loop from the file, refer Shox QC, Loop, Assign (Shox Loop section) application.

-    Note: Refer to the Shox QC, Loop, Assign application manual (Machine & maintenance manual) for more details on application
+   Note: Refer to the Shox QC, Loop, and Assign application manual (Machine & maintenance manual) for more details on the application

 **Note: If no other test is being conducted, it is recommended to Turn OFF/Shut down the following devices**